 - 1 teaspoon vanilla

-done when top is slightly cracked and no longer looks wet.
+Cookies are done when top is slightly cracked and no longer looks wet.
+Let cool completely.

 For the Marshmallow Creme:

-powdered sugar and beat on low speed until blended.
-Add vanilla and blend.
+Add the powdered sugar, salt and vanilla.
+Beat on low speed until blended.

 For the Chocolate Frosting: